 If the necessary standards are not met the enforcement agencies (the HSE, the Office of Rail and Road – ORR, or the local authority environmental health department – EHO’s, depending on the nature of the work) may take action to secure improvements and / or punish offenders for breaking the rules.

 The civil law allows an injured person to sue a third party for compensation for their injury or loss if the injury was caused through the third party’s negligence.

+Beyond moral and legal reasons (if thats not enough!), financial motivations, are a big motivator for many organisations.
 Accidents clearly cost money as a consequence of injured people, damaged plant and machinery and wasted product.

 HSE research showed that occupational injuries and illnesses cost the UK £14.3 billion pounds in 2013/14 considering the total costs to individuals, employers and society.
 The costs arise from 23.3 million days lost due to work-related ill health and 4.1 million due to workplace injury.

 The costs of highly visible accidents involving large scale loss of life or major property damage as a result of fire and explosion are often determined by official inquiries.

 - The BP Texas City fire and explosion in 2005 cost over $21million in fines, $2billion in civil claims, and $1billion in reinstating the site.